Table of Contents

 Today, it’s harder to preserve such large swaths of land that provide critical habitat to predators like the grizzly bear, which is why, thankfully, a lot of the land here is federally protected.
 People are often surprised to see exactly how much wilderness there is in the Tetons, especially near Jackson Hole.
 Only a small percentage of the land is actually public, most of it being protected forest, wilderness or park land.

 Why I Love Hiking Grand Teton National Park’s Western Slope

-Even after all these years, I still find it special hiking in Grand Teton National Park, particularly the western slope, hosts some of the best hikes in the Yellowstone area.
+Even after all these years, I still think that Grand Teton National Park, particularly the western slope, hosts some of the best hikes in the Yellowstone area.
 The geological makeup yields a rich trove of minerals from which the area’s famous beautiful wildflowers are born.
 Its flower-strewn hills are like a scene from The Sound of Music: never-ending waves of pink, white and blue with scattered bursts of red gently swaying with the mountain breeze.